javiabellan/machine-learning/readme.md

 # 🛠 Feature engineering [🔝](#machine-learning)

+The problem of transforming raw data into a dataset is called feature engineering.
+For most practical problems, feature engineering is a labor-intensive process that demands from the data analyst a lot of creativity and, preferably, domain knowledge.

 | Name                       | Description              | Options                                                          |
 |----------------------------|--------------------------|------------------------------------------------------------------|
 | **Feature transformation** | Modidy existing features | Scaling, normalize, standarize, logarithim, ...                  |